Z2h-A6n/mpl-makefig/readme.md

   interface invoked with `parse_args_make_figs`.
 - `verbose`:
   - Decorator to provide text output indicating which function is running.
+- `debug_layout`:
+  - Decorator to help debug figure layout issues by showing the layout boxes.
 - `standard_figsize`:
   - Calculate a figure size, e.g. for use with the figsize parameter of `matplotlib.pyplot.figure`, based on common/standard length scales and aspect